College Savings Iowa 529 Plan highlights

 Save on federal & state taxes

-Your account earnings grow tax-deferred, and you pay no taxes on your qualified withdrawals.* There is also a state tax deduction for Iowa taxpayers.**
+Your account earnings grow federally tax-deferred, and you pay no taxes on your qualified withdrawals.* Additionally, if you are an Iowa taxpayer, all withdrawals are free from state income taxes.
+There is also a state tax deduction for Iowa taxpayers.**

 Ease of use